It’s hard work pedaling/pushing a loaded bike up a mountain, but the mountain pays you back with an equal descent, right? Often the same day?

-But, reality had yet another lesson to teach: Consuming ever-more calories does not work.
+But reality had yet another lesson: Consuming ever-more calories does not work.
 No matter how much more I ate each day – and I was voracious! – I continued to lose weight.
 And stamina.

 And I had no idea why.

 Until a couple of years later, when I noticed a study reported in Science Advances in June of 2019, which found “… evidence for an alimentary energy supply limit in humans of ~2.5× BMR [basal metabolic rate]; greater expenditure requires drawing down the body’s energy stores.”

 Do more, and you will consume yourself, as well as your daily bread.
 No matter how much of it you eat.
 Sounds simple … in hindsight.